andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 "Okie doke."

-Brace & Hendri are two performers from Seattle who have been requisitioned to join the Carolina contingent.
-They were a part of the original cast and have performed it multiple times over the years.
-They come prepared with notes from their previous performances and help alleviate the burden from Mark as the sole expert on the piece.
+Brace & Hendri are the newcomers to our crew, but old hats when it comes to the piece.
+They were part of the original cast and have stepped these steps dozens of times over the years.
+They live in Seattle and Mark called on them to even out the number of men and presumably add a little diversity to my fellow white guys, Johnathan & Matt.
+During the first week we often rehearsed with them as "holes" in the lineup, but increasingly Aaron stepped in to fill the gaps.
+Aaron lives in San Antonio (just a few miles from my old house we later found out) and is working at ADF for the summer.
+He has also performed the piece in the past, bringing three experienced performers to help alleviate the burden from Mark as the sole expert on the piece.

 <figure class="figure container-fluid">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/entroper/2023_06-this_land/hearsals-lunch.jpeg" alt="Lunch">